Coupled reaction-diffusion equations on adjacent domains: Some properties of Bessel functions

 \section{Some properties of Bessel functions}

-In this Appendix we gather several facts on Bessel functions of the first kind and modified Bessel functions of the first and second kind that we use used in this work.
+In this Appendix we gather several facts on Bessel functions of the first kind and modified Bessel functions of the first and second kind that we use in this work.
 When no reference is explicitly given, we send the interested reader to the complete monograph \cite{W}.
-We provide only the proofs of the results for which we have not been able to find any reference, since we think that they can be of independent interest.
+The proofs of some specific properties we were not able to find in the literature are presented below, for the sake of completeness and also because we think they can be of independent interest.

 The Bessel function of the first kind $J_\tau(r)$, $\tau>-1$, is a solution which is defined for $r\geq 0$ of the differential equation